JamesHBickerton/DevNotes/Notes/REACTNOTES2025.md

 - <strong>Using Create-React-App</strong>
 - To start: Go into the package.json file, have a look at scripts, and then start for the code.
 - Open up the terminal.
 Then type 'npm start' - which will open up the new browser tab.
 - To clear things on the terminal `ctrl c`.

+- Rendering lists